 Sadly, many assassinations have occurred since that time.

 One of them occurred five years later where the victim was the president’s brother, Senator Robert F. Kennedy.

-Paul McCartney (another Beatle) compared the senselessness of Lennon’s assassination to the senselessness of President Kennedy’s, saying the shock to him was a “bit like how he felt when hearing about Kennedy.”
+Paul McCartney compared the senselessness of Lennon’s assassination to the senselessness of President Kennedy’s.

 Evidently, a number of people heard about Lennon’s death while watching Monday Night Football when Howard Cosell broke the news during live coverage of the Miami Dolphins vs. Patriots game.

 I have never seen a football game on television, so that is not how I received the news.
 Rather, like Paul McCartney, I heard about it the following morning (December 9, 1980).

 I was picking up a skirt at a dry cleaners to wear to a job interview.
 They had the radio on, and the broadcaster was discussing the fact that the subway at 72nd and CPW (which was the one I needed to use to get to my interview) had been temporarily closed due to investigations related to Lennon’s assassination.

 This, even though I lived very close by, was when I first heard the news.